wduda/TravelWindowII/doc/lotrointerface.md

 v1.0.19beta
 - added new option to close Travel Window when using a travel skill regardless of window mode
 - updated behaviour of Travel Window when using function key and escape to hide the UI, should now handle all cases correctly
+- added Tornhad travel skills
+- fixed many French Warden skills that were renamed by SSG

 Rest of changelog found [URL="https://github.com/wduda/TravelWindowII/blob/master/CHANGELOG.md"]here[/URL].